Management of Hair Loss in Polycystic Ovary Syndrome

-The excess androgen produced by PCOS results in virilization (which is the development of male physical characteristics).
+Though the excess androgen produced by PCOS results in virilization (which is the development of male physical characteristics).
 Excess hair grows in places where it normally does not grow, such as:

 A lack of androgen can also lead to thinning hair on your head, particularly near the scalp's front.
 Women who experience this type of hair loss are said to have Androgenic Alopecia.

 Symptoms of PCOS-related hair loss

 A person with PCOS can shed more hair every day as a result of hair loss.
 It is common for hair to collect on the pillowcase overnight, as well as more hair on clothes or furniture than usual.
 Showering may also result in clumps of hair falling out.

 Often, PCOS hair loss causes hair loss at the roots, resulting in the loss of the entire hair, as well as more breakage.
 A more visible scalp, particularly around the crown and hairline, or more frizz may result from hair breakage as a result of hair loss.

 Also, the scalp may be itchier and drier.
 There are some people with PCOS who also complain of dandruff and buildup.
 If you use too much product to increase your body and fullness, your hair may appear finer than usual and harder to style.